Time flies so fast. If you blink, you might miss it. These idioms about time and life are popular for a reason: they ring true.

 Because we’re using the word “fly” as a verb, the correct usage is “time flies” because it’s the present tense form of the verb “to fly.”
 The word “fly’s” is a possessive form of the noun fly, the annoying insect that buzzes around your head.

 We say “time flies” rather than “time fly” because the word “time” is singular.
-We’d use the word “fly” if a group of things was flying, as in “they fly.”
+We’d use the word “fly” if a group of things were flying, as in “they fly.”